 Smart recruiting involves both art and science; it’s high-tech and high-touch.
 Posting jobs online or using data analytics to better understand trends about your target candidate pool is smart.
 But so is using staffing experts, who can leverage their extensive networks and industry knowledge to quickly find professionals who will truly excel in the role.

 Mistake #4: Recruiting only when you have a job opening

 Wise employers are in recruiting mode day in and day out.
 They create a healthy pipeline of candidates through active networking.
 They also strategically use specialized recruiters to find top-notch candidates and keep pace of market and salary trends.

 Savvy employers also make recruiting the business of everyone in the company by offering referral incentives.
 If you’re already doing that, take a step back and gauge the effectiveness of the program.
 You may need to make the incentives more appealing to encourage everyone to practice “always-on” recruiting.
 This type of preparation and approach will help you fill vacancies quickly with minimal negative impact on the business.

 Mistake #5: Underestimating the costs of a hiring mistake

 Some employers seem to have the attitude that, “If I make a mistake, I’ll just hire someone else.”
 If only it were that easy.
 Hiring mistakes can be quite costly.
-The consequences include lost time and opportunity when a role sits vacant, but also a decline in morale among existing employees who are left to pick up the slack.
-Additional turnover can even occur if staff members start to get frustrated and burn out.
+The consequences include a decline in team morale, a Robert Half study shows, and the time spent coaching underperforming employees can take up a quarter of your workweek, CFOs said.

 When hiring employees for critical roles, connect with a specialized recruiter in your area who can help you find the right fit.
 The best recruiters also minimize your risk by offering a service guarantee if the new hire doesn’t stick for some reason.